 The last thing we want is for our children to “fit” into anything.
 Homeschooling allows them to be in the world so they can transform society rather than the other way around.

-Having been both on the inside (as a teacher), and on the outside (as a homeschooling parent), what I share here is a reflection of my experiences in both worlds.
+Having been both on the inside (as a teacher) and on the outside (as a homeschooling parent), what I share here is a reflection of my experiences in both worlds.

 You have the freedom to tap into your child’s learning style (which may or may not include worksheets).
 Don’t limit education in your home.
-School teachers only wish they had the resources, time, and possibilities you can offer your child at home.
+School teachers only wish they had the resources, time, and opportunities you can offer your child at home.

 All children have to adapt to change on a yearly basis

 Children who have always been a part of the school system face some of the same anxieties, frustrations, and struggles we homeschooling parents worry our children will face in the classroom.